oracle/weblogic-kubernetes-operator/site/quickstart.md

     shown in the example below.
 If you used the host-based routing Ingress sample, you will need to provide the hostname in the `-H` option.

+  Substitute the Node IP address of the worker node for `your.server.com`.
+You can find it by running:

+    ```
+    $ kubectl get po -n sample-domain1-ns -o wide
+    ```

 **NOTE**: Be sure to include the trailing forward slash on the URL, otherwise the command won't work.

 ```